ProjectPythia/pythia-foundations/foundations/github/what-is-github.md

 Types of community input may include the following:

-1. _Issues_: usage questions, bug reports, feature requests
+1. {term}`Issues <issue>`: usage questions, bug reports, feature requests
-1. _Pull requests_: a user can ask that that their changes/additions be incorporated into the project
+1. {term}`Pull requests <pull request>`: a user can ask that that their changes/additions be incorporated into the project
-1. _Discussions_: a community forum on the open source project
+1. {term}`Discussions`: a community forum on the open source project

 ## Version control systems (VCS)

 We will discuss version control in more detail later in this series, but the need to track and manage changes to a project, especially one that involves software, has long been known.
 Over the years, FOSS developers have used VCS such as [CVS](wiki:Concurrent_Versions_System), [SVN](wiki:Apache_Subversion), and most recently, [Git](wiki:Git).
 All of these systems are {term}`command-line tools`.

-## FOSS and VCS on the Internet
+## FOSS and VCS on the internet

 A successful FOSS project needs to be accessible via the web.
 As mentioned before, the Linux kernel and the Python language have long been available using first-generation remote access protocols such as FTP and HTTP, and SSH.
-Later, VCS tools such as cvs and svn established their own TCP protocols for remote access.
+Later, VCS tools such as CVS and SVN established their own TCP protocols for remote access.
 With the advent of Git, web-based services that supported HTTP(S) and SSH sprung up.
 Each of these VCS leverages the concept of a particular FOSS project as a <i>code repository</i>.

 ```{admonition} Did you know?
 :class: info